britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 the application layer as well as the spin bit does.

-In summary, our experiments show that the spin bit is suitable for purpose, can be implemented with minimal disruption, and that most of the problems identified with it in specific corner cases can be easily mitigated.
-See
-{{SPINBIT-REPORT}} for more.
+In summary, our experiments show that the spin bit is suitable for purpose, can be implemented with minimal disruption, and that most of the identified problems can be easily mitigated.
+See {{SPINBIT-REPORT}} for more.

 # Use Cases for Passive RTT Measurement